RagnarGrootKoerkamp/automata/readme.md

 ## Output format

-The file [results_6.txt](results_6.txt) contains results for up to `6` vertices.
-It prints all automata with degree at most `8` and their corresponding power series.
-Each automaton first lists the labels of the vertices, followed by a description of the edges.
+Each automaton in the output first lists the labels of the vertices, followed by a description of the edges.
 The `i`th line contains the destination of the `0`-edge followed by the destination of the `1`-edges.

 For example:
 ```